 MCompressor is a flexible compressor VST plugin developed by MeldaProduction.
 Unlike any other plugin on this list, MCompressor has a freely adjustable compression shape.
 The user can customize the compressor’s dynamic response thanks to this option.

-Apart from this standout feature, MCompressor offers a set of standard compression knee modes (linear, hard, and soft), a sidechain input, as well as the standard gain and time controls.
+Besides this standout feature, MCompressor offers a set of standard compression knee modes (linear, hard, and soft), a sidechain input, and standard gain and time controls.
 The user can adjust the input and output volume, compression ratio and threshold, and the attack and release time values.

 MCompressor also offers the oversampling feature to ensure a crystal-clear sound on the output.
-The interface has many different color scheme options, a built-in preset manager, and multiple gain metering options.
+The interface has many color schemes, a built-in preset manager, and multiple gain metering options.

 More info: MCompressor

 Frontier by D16 Group is primarily a limiter VST plugin, but the software is so versatile that it can substitute a compressor in many situations.

 With its adjustable release time and the excellent auto-gain feature, Frontier can be used to quickly boost the loudness of an audio signal without destroying the dynamics.
 I often set it to slow release and use it to amplify a drum mix or to gently even out the volume of stereo buses.

 Another useful trick in Frontier’s sleeve is the soft clipping circuit on the output.
 You can push the output volume above 0dB to apply saturation and additional dynamic range compression for a more distorted sound.